spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-inventory-management-feature-overview.md

 {% endinfo_block %}

 A warehouse can be assigned to a single store or shared between several stores.
-See [Managing warehouses](/docs/scos/user/back-office-user-guides/{{page.version}}/administration/warehouses/managing-warehouses.html) for details on how you can manage warehouses and stores in the Back Office.
+For details about how you can manage warehouses and stores in the Back Office, see [Managing warehouses](/docs/scos/user/back-office-user-guides/{{page.version}}/administration/warehouses/managing-warehouses.html).

 ## Marketplace stock management